maldwg/BICEP/README.md

 ## Use the Project

+[!Important]
+If you run the framework in a new environment, please refere to the section [Add Nodes](#add-a-node), in order to be able to spin up containers on your localhost system

 To use the systems already included, you can navigate to http://localhost:3000 after the startup has completed.
 Generally you will have to follow these steps to setup and benchmark a system:

 1. Upload your configuration (rulesets and general configurations) for the system you want to deploy